evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Standard_Range/_index.md

 The electric vehicle features a high-capacity battery with a gross capacity of 78,2 kWh and a net usable capacity of 75 kWh, providing an 3,2 kWh buffer (3.6%) for battery protection.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

-The [WLTP range](../../../../guides/understandingrange/wltp/) is 460 km (286 mi).
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 460 km (286 mi).
 The consumption is 16.3kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 250 kW.
 Charging from 0% to 100% takes approximately 45 minutes, while a more typical charging scenario from 10% to 80% takes 21 minutes with an average charging speed at 150 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 54%.
 This results in an effective charging speed, including time lost, of 144 kW, with each charging session taking about 17 minutes and 30 seconds..